 Common sense would suggest that the best color to paint a room with little natural light would be white.
 After all, what makes a room look brighter and lighter more than stark white walls?
-Contrary to popular belief, painting a dark room with low natural light in all white can only contribute to making it feel bland and uninspiring—rather than giving it the bright and airy feel we all crave and love.
+Contrary to popular belief, the best paint color for low-light rooms is not actually white.
+An all white room can only contribute to making it feel bland and uninspiring, rather than giving it the bright and airy feel we all crave and love.

 "When choosing a paint color for your home, it's important to take into consideration the architecture, the purpose, the shape, the direction of a room, and the light, as they will contribute to the changing appearance of colors," explains Charlie Cosby, head of creative at Farrow & Ball.